It Doesn’t Have To Be A Fight

 Divorce and custody disputes evoke strong emotions, including your protective instincts or aggressive tendencies.
 If things escalate, you end up in court, spending lots of money to have a judge dictate various aspects of your life.

 At the Law Office of Heather L. Stewart, we strongly encourage alternative dispute resolution for the complex issues of divorce proceedings and family law issues involving children.
-Namely, we can provide mediation services (our attorney is a certified mediator) or advocate you in collaborative law negotiations.
+Namely, we can provide mediation services (our attorney is a certified mediator).
 We invite you to explore the approach that makes the most sense for your situation.

 The Benefits Of Divorce Or Custody Mediation